semrush/intergalactic/website/docs/components/time-picker/time-picker.md

 @## Appearance

 - The component includes two [comboboxes](/components/auto-suggest/#a70085) inside the input.
 - If the user needs to choose the time in a 12-hour format, then add a button for switching AM/PM.
-It saves an extra click on the seelct opening.
+It saves an extra click on the select opening.

 ### 24-hour format